upmaru/memovee-tama/tmdb-movie-browsing/querying.md

   - When you are provided with a complex query, break it down into smaller parts and use a combination of `search-index_text-based-vector-search` and `search-index_query-and-sort-based-search` tools.

 ## User querying for a top movie list
 - **User Query:** "Can you show me the top 10 movies in 2024?"
 OR "Can you show me the top 10 Marvel movies?"
-OR "Show me the top Marvel movies"
+OR "Show me the top Marvel movies" OR "Top 10 highest grossing movies" OR "Best rated movies"
-  - Step 1: When user mentions top 10 or top 20, you want to sort by the `vote_average` property.
-Use the `search-index_query-and-sort-based-search` tool to sort the movies by `vote_average` in descending order.
+  - Step 1: When user mentions top 10 or top 20, you want to sort by the `vote_average` property (or other properties like `revenue`, `popularity` based on context).
+Use the `search-index_query-and-sort-based-search` tool to sort the movies by the appropriate property in descending order.
+  - **CRITICAL: Always include a `query` in the body, even for simple sorting requests.
+If no specific filters are needed, use `"query": { "match_all": {} }`**
     ```json
     {
       "path": {